 Heroes in Recovery is a movement ignited by Foundations Recovery Network and the widespread community of those who are in recovery from addiction and co-occurring disorders.
-We discovered that while 23 million people each year need help for addiction, only 3 million actually seek treatment.
-We’re looking for the other 20 million– those who may not be seeking help due to the overwhelming stigma that often surrounds substance abuse and mental health disorders.
+We discovered that while 23 million people each year need help for addiction, only three million actually seek treatment.
+We’re looking to reach the other 20 million– those who may not be seeking help due to the overwhelming stigma that often surrounds substance use and mental health disorders.

 The Heroes movement has begun with strong momentum, but it still needs your help.
 We’re asking people in recovery to share their stories with us so that others who are struggling can realize that there’s life on the other side of drugs and alcohol.

 With your help, we look forward to a future of enabling others to get help, encouraging those who are getting treatment, and celebrating with those who have won the fight to stay clean and sober.
 We believe that it takes a heroic effort to maintain recovery day in and day out.
 That’s what the Heroes movement seeks to emphasize.
 And we want to prove that courage—and hope—are contagious.